 Enable multi-factor authentication in Azure Active Directory B2C

-This feature helps applications handle scenarios such as the following:
+This feature helps applications handle scenarios such as:

 - You don't require multi-factor authentication to access one application, but you do require it to access another.
 For example, the customer can sign into an auto insurance application with a social or local account, but must verify the phone number before accessing the home insurance application registered in the same directory.